PhD in English with Graduate Certificate in Gender Studies. University of Southern California.

 Center for Feminist Research Travel Grant.
 University of Southern California.
 Spring 2008.

-Science Fiction Foundation Graduate Essay Prize: Highly Commended.
-For the essay “Worlds Beyond Binaries?
+Science Fiction Foundation Graduate Essay Prize: Highly Commended for “Worlds Beyond Binaries?
 Feminism and Duality in Ursula K. Le Guin’s Worlds of the Ekumen.”
 2004.